-1 Introduction
+1. Introduction

-Optimization problems that involve a diffusion process in a graph are well studied [17,13,8,1,11,7,3,18].
+Optimization problems that involve a diffusion process in a graph are well studied [23, 17, 10, 1, 14, 9, 4, 24, 3].
 Such problems share the common property that, according to a specified propagation rule, a chosen subset of vertices activates all or a fixed fraction of the vertices, where initially all but the chosen vertices are inactive.
-Such optimization problems model the spread of influence or information in social networks via word-of-mouth recommendations, of diseases in populations, or of faults in distributed computing [17,13,11].
-One representative problem that appears in this context is the influence maximization problem introduced by Kempe et al. [13].
-This problem asks for a given directed graph to choose a vertex subset of size less than a fixed number such that the total number of activated vertices at the end of the propagation process is maximum.
-The authors show that the problem is polynomial-time ($\frac{e}{e-1} + \varepsilon$)-approximable for any $\varepsilon > 0$ under some stochastic propagation models, but NP-hard to approximate within a ratio of $n^{1-\varepsilon}$ for any $\varepsilon > 0$ for general propagation rules.
+Such optimization problems model the spread of influence or information in social networks via word-of-mouth recommendations, of diseases in populations, or of faults in distributed computing [23, 17, 14].
+One representative problem that appears in this context is the influence maximization problem introduced by Kempe et al. [17].
+Given a directed graph, the task is to choose a fixed number of vertices such that the number of activated vertices at the end of the propagation process is maximized.